 The amount of child care assistance depends on:

-The maximum available to a full-time student is $2,800 for each eligible child per academic year.
-Assistance may cover up to 40 hours of child care per week for each eligible child.
+The maximum award amount is $5,200 per eligible child per academic year.
+The amount of the award cannot exceed 40 hours of child care per week per eligible child.

 In some instances, the maximum award may be increased by 10 percent to compensate for higher market costs for infant care.